Reading: Applied Part 2. Specification Defect Diagnostics

 Summary

-A poisoned specification is useful only when its poison is bounded in advance: one defect, measurable symptom, formal patch, and full reverse run.
+A poisoned specification is useful only when its core is bounded in advance: one defect, a measurable symptom, a formal patch, and a full reverse replay.

-Cycles, priority conflicts, and hidden out-of-scope become from random Qwen Code failures into controlled laboratory mutations under two conditions.
-First — you read the trace through ask_storm, stage_regress, phase_context_loss.
-Second — you verify the fix through Given/When/Then, JSON Schema, exception rules, and before/after escalation invariants.
+Cycles, priority conflicts, and hidden out-of-scope turn from random Qwen Code failures into managed laboratory mutations under two conditions.
+First, you read the trace through ask_storm, stage_regress, and phase_context_loss.
+Second, you verify the fix through Given/When/Then, JSON Schema, override rules, and pre/post-escalation invariants.

-After such training, the specification ceases to be a set of wishes and becomes a stable contract.
-The contract can be reproducibly broken, fixed, and protected from repeated failure.
-In the next chapter we will formalize these rules in constitution.md as the first project referendum.
+After such training, the specification stops being a set of wishes and becomes a stable contract.
+The contract can be reproducibly broken, fixed, and protected from recurrence.
+In the next chapter, we will formalize these rules in constitution.md as the first project referendum.

 Artifacts and Readiness Criteria